annabrown2/TranscriptAnalysis_WithCLAN/README.md

 # Language_and_Transmission_of_Inequality
-This is the Repository for the Project investigating the role of language in the transmission of family background inequality.
+This is the repository for the Project investigating the role of language in the transmission of family background inequality funded by the Nuffield Foundation.

-All code and protocols for the analysis of naturalistic speech samples will be shared here.
+All code and protocols for analysing naturalistic speech samples will be shared here.

+## Converting existing transcripts for analysis in CLAN ##

+Within this folder are the protocols for converting existing transcripts so they follow CHAT guidelines and can be analysed by CLAN.

+For more information about CLAN, go to: https://childes.talkbank.org/

 ## The Project Team